Should Your Business Be Using TikTok?

 Aside from influencer advertising and native in-feed ads, four other ad opportunities instantly stand out on the platform, i.e., brand takeover ads (with links), hashtag challenges, screen launch ads, and branded lenses.

 Brand takeovers allow you to take over TikTok for a day (with images, GIFs, and videos), while hashtag challenges enable you to generate more views and traffic with promoted hashtags.
 Screen launch ads, meanwhile, display a full-screen ad whenever the app is launched while branded lenses are similar to Snapchat’s 2D and 3D lenses for face and photos.
-All of these options can be great marketing tools for your business.
+All of these options can be great marketing tools for your business and TokUpgrade is the best service to help you with these organic growth trends.

 A Few Considerations to Keep in Mind